In this guide, we’ll be discussing tips on using headshots in your website design.

 We’ll be covering the following topics (click on a bullet point to jump to that section):

-Tips on Using Headshots in Your Website Design
+11 Tips for Using Headshots in Your Website Design

 In this article, you will learn how to use website headshots that are appropriate for your website.